mattdreiss/prime-numbers/README.md

 ## Running

 The application uses Gradle as the build tool.
 If gradle is not installed, follow the instructions here
 <a href="https://gradle.org/install">https://gradle.org/install</a>

-To build and test the application run the command
+To build and unit test the application run the command `gradle build`

-`gradle build`

 After the application has built, the executable jar can be run with a range provided via the command line arguments.
 The jar is located at `build/libs/prime-numbers.jar`.

-Example Usage:
-`java -jar build/libs/prime-numbers.jar 1 100`
+Example Usage: `java -jar build/libs/prime-numbers.jar 1 100`

 ## Tests